donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

 routed through this VirtualNetDevice.
-Such device starts the GTP/UDP/IP tunneling procedure, by forwarding the packet to a dedicated application in the SGW/PGW  node which is called EpcSgwPgwApplication.
+Such device starts the GTP/UDP/IP tunneling procedure, by forwarding the packet to a dedicated application in the SGW/PGW  node which is called NgcSgwPgwApplication.
 This application does the following operations:

  #. it determines the eNB node to which the UE is attached, by looking
     at the IP destination address (which is the address of the UE);